 360 cameras are sometimes called invisible flying cameras because they can capture a third person view without the selfie stick being visible in the shot, as if there was an invisible drone following you around.
 But there are some drones that are truly “invisible flying cameras.”
 They can capture an aerial 360 view while being totally invisible to the camera.

 The newest invisible 360 drone to date is the BetaFPV Pavo 360, which is designed as a 3-inch cinewhoop, but with 6S power, it can also fly outdoors.
-Here is a sample video:
+Here is my review.

 Shramko Invisible 360 Drone